ansible/molecule/README.rst

   --> Initializing role foo...
   Successfully initialized new role in /private/tmp/foo.

-Or add molecule to an existing role:
+Or add Molecule to an existing role:

 .. code-block:: bash